misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 If not, then the mentioned above builder is called, and finally, after the SourceType object is built, it needs to be attached to the document tree::

+	public static List<SourceType> getSources(
+			List<RefsGroups> referenceRel, RequestInterface myrequest, boolean filterSource) {

+	//This array is returned from the method and can be passed to the
+	//addSources(Collection<SourceType>) method of all objects, requiring sources ArrayList<SourceType> newsources = new ArrayList<SourceType>();

 	/*Add all sources that are stated as 'isSource'*/ for (RefsGroups myref:referenceRel){
 		RefsArticles thisarticle = myref.getArticleRel();